-Perhaps you already have credit card debt or other loans.
-And you probably have regular monthly expenses.
-You might want to talk with credit card, mortgage, and utility companies and try to arrange smaller monthly payments.
-For some other sources of help with expenses, see Programs and Resources to Help with Cancer-related Expenses.
+You might also have credit card debt or other loans.
+And you most likely have regular monthly expenses.
+If you are having trouble paying these bills, you might want to talk with credit card, mortgage, and utility companies.
+They might work with you to arrange smaller monthly payments.
+There are also Programs and Resources to Help with Cancer-related Expenses.

 You can also find a non-profit consumer credit counseling service to help with this.
 But it’s important to know that not all credit counselors are the same.
-Some of the agencies that advertise themselves as non-profits have hidden fees that can add to your debt.
+Some of the agencies that say they are non-profits have hidden fees that can add to your debt.

 If you are employed and have an Employee Assistance Program (EAP) at work, they might be able to help with tips on managing your health care bills or debt, and other bills and expenses.